 inclusion

-When you walk into any place with more than one child, you may notice that some children appear to be participating at different levels than the other children, for any number of reasons ranging from ability to temperament, to the social and emotional state of the child and the context at that moment.
-In the dimension of Inclusion, all children, especially those who are the least likely to engage due to disability, temperament, or other factors, are being invited and welcomed into a community of peers.
+When you walk into any place with more than one child, you may notice some children appear to be participating less than the rest for reasons ranging from ability to temperament, the social and emotional state of the child, and the social and physical contexts.
+As observers, it is important not only to look at what kind of interactions are taking place, but also, “Who is (not) included?”

 inclusion in motion